 Both hard landscaping and a sensible soft landscaping scheme allowed Karl Harrison Landscapes to create a pallet that the brief welcomed.
 The materials, a combination of natural products with a contemporary addition of onsite poured concrete…

-Stylish paving laid in a random pattern, pointed with a colour sympathetic to the style of the paving.
-In this situation we always use Pro Joint “Max” by Nexus because it is a failsafe and durable product we trust.
+Stylish paving is laid in a random pattern pointed with a colour sympathetic to the style of the paving.
+In this situation, we always use Pro Joint “Max” by Nexus because it is a failsafe and durable product we trust.
 Furthermore, the contemporary Italian style split faced wall tiles, butt jointed with no grouting act as a contrasting texture to the paving.
 The custom coping stones complete the hard landscaping.

 Charred Timber also features in this garden, a much-needed backdrop to the zinc flavoured water feature.
 The simple feature is highlighted due to the massive contract between the black and the zinc.
 Further, this water feature provides a gentle harmonic sound as the many water blades combine in sound…